3 Nurturing your future

 - Exercise: getting regular exercise improves both physical AND mental health.

 - Gratitude: research shows that being grateful can significantly improve your mental health.
-One way to do this is by keeping a gratitude journal, a log you fill in everyday of things you are grateful for (either small or big)
+One way to do this is by keeping a gratitude journal, a log you fill in everyday of things you are grateful for.
+This can include both the small and big things in life.

 - Sleep: actively developing healthier sleep patterns.
 Poor sleep hygiene can be both cause and effect of poor mental health.
-See the discussion of Why we sleep (M. Walker 2018) in section 3.6
+See the discussion of Why We Sleep (M. Walker 2018) in section 3.8

 Mindfulness: be mindful of emotions using the R.A.I.N. technique: